 QCH remains open, although some of our services operate on a smaller scale.
-Non-urgent surgeries, procedures and programs have been postponed at this time.
 Patients whose appointment have been postponed have received a call or will receive a call shortly.

 The hospital is safe for patients.

 For everyone's safety, visitors are currently not permitted to visit QCH.
 Thank you for your support in keeping our patients safe.

 Yes, of course.
 The hospital has measures in place to prepare for, detect, and respond to any potential cases – and to help prevent the spread of infection.

 If you are experiencing flu-like symptoms, we ask that for everyone’s safety, you do not come to the hospital at this time.
 You should call ahead to the clinic in case it is necessary to reschedule your appointment if your appointment is not cancelled.

 Your safety is important to us.
 We have safety measures put in to prevent the spread of infections.
 It is also important to wash your hands frequently, including when entering and leaving the hospital and before eating or drinking.